Sony PS-LX310BT turntable review

 Sony PS-LX310BT review: Features

-Of all the turntables we've reviewed, the Sony PS-LX310BT is one of the simplest to set up and use.
-To get up and running, all you need to do is place the platter on the spindle and position the belt (you'll notice before placing the platter that there's a micro-USB port tucked away in the cavity underneath – this is for connecting the turntable to your PC or Mac when you want to install updates).
-With nothing to calibrate, and a Sony-branded Audio-Technica AT3600 cartridge already installed, you'll be ready to rumble in less than 10 minutes.
+Of all the turntables I've reviewed, the Sony PS-LX310BT is one of the simplest to set up and use.
+To get up and running, all you need to do is place the platter on the spindle and position the belt.
+You'll also notice that before placing the platter that there's a micro-USB port tucked away in the cavity underneath.
+This is for connecting the turntable to your PC or Macbook when you want to install updates.
+With nothing to calibrate, and a Sony-branded Audio-Technica AT3600 cartridge already installed, you'll be ready to rock out with your new purchase in less than 10 minutes.

-Being fully automatic, the PS-LX310BT requires next to no effort to play records (warning: you will have to take them out of their sleeves yourself).
-With a quick press of the start button on the front, the tonearm will smoothly and swiftly find the groove and get the party started.
+Being a fully automatic turntable, the Sony PS-LX310BT requires next to no effort to play records.
+With a swift press of the start button on the front, the tonearm will smoothly and swiftly find the groove and get the party started.
 Then, once your single or album has finished, it'll return silently to its home.

-Just along from that, you'll notice there's a switch enabling you to choose low, middle or high gain.
-The idea is that you can calibrate it to the music you're playing to minimise distortion, but we found it a little gimmicky to be honest.
+Just along from that, you'll notice there's a switch that lets you to choose low, middle or high gain.
+The idea is that you can calibrate the output depending on the music you have on to minimise distortion.
+However, I found this feature a little gimmicky.

 Sony PS-LX310BT review: Sound

-We weren't expecting miracles from this turntable in terms of sound quality.
-Yes, Sony has a great pedigree, but the P3-LX310BT just seemed too... simple to deliver a truly authentic listening experience.
+I wasn't expecting miracles from this turntable in terms of sound quality.
+Yes, Sony has a great pedigree, but the P3-LX310BT just seemed to be too simple to deliver a truly authentic listening experience.

-However, we were pleasantly surprised, then, when we dropped our copy of Van Halen's 1984 album on to the platter and hit that start button.
-Yes, there were moments when the detail got lost in the mix (you could say that about most turntables in this price range), and yes, we were occasionally underwhelmed by the dynamic punch.
-But on the whole the P3-LX310BT delivered a lively, entertaining listen, performing competently across all ranges.
+However, I was pleasantly surprised when I dropped my vinyl copy of Van Halen's classic 1984 album on to the platter and hit that start button.
+Yes, there were moments when the detail got lost in the mix, but this is something that could be said about many turntables in this particular price range.
+I was also occasionally underwhelmed by the dynamic punch from the unit.
+But on the whole the Sony P3-LX310BT delivered a lively, entertaining listen, and it performed competently across all ranges.

-If you're looking for an automatic turntable that's even cheaper than the PS-LX310BT, the Audio-Technica AT-LP3 (£199/$280) is a solid choice.
-An entry in our list of the best turntables, this belt-drive deck is easy to use and offers a balanced, natural sound – though there's no Bluetooth compatibility.
+If you're looking for an automatic turntable that's currently around the same price as the Sony PS-LX310BT, the Audio-Technica AT-LP3 is a solid choice.
+This belt-driven deck is easy to use and offers a balanced, natural sound – though bear in mind that there's no Bluetooth compatibility.

-Slightly more expensive than the PS-LX310BT is the Denon DP-300F (£299/£423).
-Again, you'll have to do without Bluetooth, but what you will get is a fully automatic belt-drive turntable that sounds great and looks stunning to boot.
+More expensive than the Sony PS-LX310BT is the Denon DP-300F.
+Again, you'll have to do without Bluetooth and make do with a wired speaker set-up, but what you will get is a fully automatic belt-drive turntable that sounds great and looks stunning to boot.

 Paul Dimery